 Prisoners locked behind bars for committing various crimes are easy to identify because the uniform sort of gives it away.
-They are subjected to a life where their freedoms are taken away and are put to forced labor until they fully serve their jail sentence.
+They are subjected to a life where their freedoms are taken away; and can’t break free until they fully serve their jail sentence.

 1. Being told authorities are always right

 This starts from a young age and grows with you all the way into adulthood.
 Most people don’t even realize it because it’s done in such a subtle way.
 Before you know it you become a zombie and just think that everything said by an authority figure is correct.
-I am not at all saying you shouldn’t honor those in authority but bringing awareness that they are not always right.
+I’m not at all saying you shouldn’t honor authorities but bringing awareness that they are not always right.

-As you go through kindergarten you are taught that you should listen to whatever the teacher tells you to do.
-As a little you’re so innocent and want to get in your teacher’s good books so there’s a tendency to do almost everything the teacher tells you to do.
+As you go through kindergarten you are taught to listen to whatever the teacher tells you to do.
+As an innocent child you want to get in your teacher’s good books; so there’s a tendency to do almost everything the teacher tells you to do.
 Disagreeing with your teacher can result in getting into trouble for not being like other well behaved kids.

 “The greatest weapon in the hand of the oppressor is the mind of the oppressed.” ~ Steve Biko

 All this does is make you a robot or mindless zombie that can easily be manipulated.
-The devil attacks your mind through even the most well-meaning authority figures in your life but that can be wrong in what they instruct you to do.
+The devil attacks your mind through even the most well-meaning authority figures in your life but that can also be wrong.

-What to do: the key to success for breaking out of it is to question everything.
+How to break free: the key to success for breaking out of it is to question everything.
 Use your mind to think for yourself and not accept things at face value.

 2. Intimidation (fear)

-Fear is one of the devil’s most potent weapons in keeping you from launching out in faith to do what God designed and called you to do.
+Fear is one of the devil’s most potent weapons in keeping you from launching out in faith.
 Fear is often used as an acronym that says False Evidence Appearing Real and that’s the truth.
 What you see with your natural eyes is not always the truth.
 Don’t allow yourself to be moved by what you see except by what the Word of God says about you.

-Closely related to the first point where you are subject to an authority figure’s thinking you become susceptible to manipulation to keep you from doing what God intended for you to do.
-Someone once said that in the corporate environment there’s employers that will pay their employees just enough so they don’t quit knowing that there’s not many other options they can turn to.
+Closely related to the first point where you are subject to an authority figure’s thinking you become susceptible to manipulation.
+It keeps you from doing what God intended for you to do.
+Someone once said that in the corporate environment there’s employers that pay their employees just enough so they don’t quit.
+They do so knowing that there’s not many other options they can turn to.

 You may or may not be subjected to such but God has greater plans for you than you can imagine.
 The plans may not necessarily be for you to strike out on your own and start a business.
 He may even use you where you are employed and promote you so that you can use your influence for His glory.

 Fear tactics are based on lies and that’s all there is to it.
-Finding your purpose in life is a serious responsibility and doing so will help you dispel the fear that the enemy tries to use against you.
+Finding your purpose is a serious responsibility and doing so helps dispel the fear that the enemy uses against you.

-What to do: get clarity on God’s purpose for your life and meditate on His promises so that you’ll be convinced of His faithfulness as you take care of His business.
+What to do: get clarity on God’s purpose for your life and meditate on His promises.
+You’ll be convinced of His faithfulness as you take care of His business.

 3. The media

-Some of the most powerful people in the world are those that have control of state media whether at national, regional or international level.
+Some of the most powerful people in the world are those that have control of state media.
 Every day we are bombarded with information through TV, radio, the internet, print and other various information sources.
 Since we are programmed to listen to authority figures there’s a tendency to believe everything that’s said through these channels.